 This is closely tied to our previous point – you must play to your strengths to increase your chances of acceptance!
 Even the easiest medical schools to get into will accept applicants who are not a good fit.
 Examine your strengths and weaknesses and plan your applications accordingly.

-As you know, we help thousands of students each year get into medical school and we find that students often ask us for a list of "easiest" or "least competitive" med schools.
-The lists above are created using acceptance rate, median accepted MCAT or median accepted GPA.
-The reality is that there's no such thing as "easy" when it comes to medical school and for a good reason too.
-As a future practicing professional you are going to be responsible for those under your care, so you have to be well trained and well disciplined.
+At BeMo, we help thousands of students each year get into medical school and we find that students often ask us for a list of "easiest" or "least competitive" med schools.
+As a future practicing professional, you are going to be responsible for those under your care, so you have to be well trained and well disciplined.
 The journey is hard, long and very expensive.
 We're telling you this because we want you to keep this in mind at all times and whether you are our current student or planning to sign up for our services we want to make sure you understand that we only help students who are serious about becoming an outstanding future doctor and willing to do the hard work to get there.

 Lastly, it goes without saying that regardless of what you find here, you are responsible for your own results and you should check the official university websites.

 1. Do medical schools with higher admission rates have a lower quality of education?

 No. All medical schools in Canada and the US have very high standards of education.
 These schools are regularly evaluated and accredited.
 Rest assured that an MD (or DO) from any Canadian- or American-accredited school will prepare you for a great medical career.

 2. How should I choose to which schools I should apply?